mattfookoo/mattfookoo/README.md

 - **Build Mechanical Keyboards**: If it's ergo, I'm in!
 Currently driving a Bear65 v1.
 Addicted to Orange Alps and Topre.

-- **Write Fantasy Adventures**: I love thinking of fantasy scenarios as well as experience them with friends.
+- **Write Fantasy Adventures**: I love thinking of fantasy scenarios as well as writing scenarios for friends to enjoy.
 You can find me playing Dungeons and Dragons or Pathfinder from time to time!

 - **Play Monster Hunter**: I am an avid fan of the Monster Hunter franchise.
 Nothing helps me unwind more than a few quick hunts with some friends!